Table of Contents

 It’s sometimes called SMS branding or branded SMS.
 Nevertheless, it can have up to 11 characters and should represent the brand that sent the message.
 So pick a name that will be easily recognisable as a part of your company’s communication.

 This might be important: if you want to send and receive SMS, you won’t be able to use the sender ID.
 You either use a 2-Way long or short code or send a text message with a brand.
 There’s no way around it.
+Toll free numbers can also be used for branded communication, facilitating SMS and voice calls, and allowing you to send and receive messages in the US and Canada.

 It’s the first important choice that you must make.
 On the one hand, there are SMS API Libraries created by SMSAPI.
 They are available in a few popular languages, and you can download them from GitHub.
+The SMS API is also a critical tool for automation workflows, offering features like message queuing, advanced metrics, and integration with automation tools.

 If you are looking for quick and easy integration, we recommend using one of the ready-made libraries, assuming you are developing in one of the available languages.
 It’d make your work easier and faster.

 But!
-If you’re planning on doing something more advanced than tools provided by a library allow, or if you prefer not using Fluent API (by the example of JS library) and would like to have greater control over the integration, you should know that connecting with an API directly is an equally viable choice.
+If you’re planning on doing something more advanced than tools provided by a library allow, or if you prefer not using Fluent API (by the example of JS library) and would like to have greater control over the integration, you should know that connecting with an SMS API directly is an equally viable choice.

 Step 4: Generate authorisation key

 Next, click the “Generate access token” button.
 A window will be displayed where you can limit the token’s access to fit your needs.
 Having data access minimalisation and security in mind, selecting text messaging (SMS) will be enough – you can toggle off the rest.
+Message scheduling is a crucial feature that enhances communication objectives.

 When finished, click “Generate token”, and then you’ll see a new pop-up with your freshly generated API verification token.